gertingold/tools4scicomp/manuscript/documenting.rst

 An enumerated list can be numbered explicitly by numbers, alphabet characters in uppercase or lowercase, or Roman numerals.
 It is also possible to autonumber a list by means of ``#``.
-The following example deliberately assigns the number 5 to the first item.
-In the following example, autonumbering is used.
-For the last label, the number 2 is enforced.
+The sublist of the second item demonstrates two aspects.
+The first subitem specifies that lowercase letters should be used for enumeration and, in addition, the sublist should start with a letter other than "a".
+Once autonumbering has started, fixing a subsequent label would lead to the start of a new list.

 The following code

 .. code-block:: none

-   5. first item with automatic numbering
+   #. first item with automatic numbering
    #. second item

-      #. subitem
+      p. subitem
       #. another subitem

-   2. another item forced to be labelled by 2
+   #. another item

 results in

-   5. first item with automatic numbering
+   #. first item with automatic numbering
    #. second item

-      #. subitem
+      p. subitem
       #. another subitem

-   2. another item forced to be labelled by 2
+   #. another item

 We have already seen how to produce inline literals which may be useful to mark for example keywords.
 To display multiline code, the *code* directive